 established to provide guidance to students as to skills and abilities required to function successfully in the program and

 Phlebotomy students must:

 1. Demonstrate reading, writing, and listening comprehension competencies in the English language as well as the ability to

 2. Have sufficient hearing to assess patient needs and to understand instructions and identify emergency signals.

-verbally, and in writing, and to interact clearly and logically with patients, family members, physicians, peers and
+verbally, non-verbally, and in writing, and to interact clearly and logically with patients, family members, physicians, peers and

 6. Ability to stand for extended periods of time.

 7. Sufficient emotional intelligence to exhibit empathy and compassion, to maintain productive relationships in the classroom

 and clinical settings, and to integrate direction, instruction, and constructive criticism into behavior.